dgroomes/my-software/MACOS_SETUP.md

     * Select the keyboard from the `Select keyboard` dropdown
     * Map the following:
       * "Caps lock" to "Control"
-      * "Command" to "Option"
+      * "Command" to "Option" (if on an external Windows keyboard)
-      * "Option" to "Command"
+      * "Option" to "Command" (if on an external Windows keyboard)
+    * "Use F keys as F keys"
 1. Install Xcode from the app store
     * Agree to the license (try to execute `git` in the terminal and it will prompt you to read the license and agree to it)
 1. Install Rectangle <https://github.com/rxhanson/Rectangle> for fast and easy window resizing